 - To order by phone, you need to speak some Ukrainian-Russian and know exact pickup and destination addresses.
 Asking to drop you 'somewhere near Maidan' won't work.
 You also need a Ukrainian SIM card on your phone, so they can call you back.
 You'll typically receive a text message with arrival time and car number once you have placed your order.

 - If possible, have your hostel or hotel call a cab for you – they generally use trustworthy companies with set fares.

-- Avoid taxis that tout for business outside airports and stations as these operators are very likely to rip off foreigners (and Ukrainians).
+- Avoid taxis that tout for business outside airports and stations as these operators are very likely to rip you off.

 - Never travel in a cab that already has passengers in it.